MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Now that I have briefly outline what technical mentoring and some of the reasons why it is so powerful, I want to share some tips we've learned around how to get good at it.
 I'm going to focus on mentoring software developers who are new in their career.
 I stress this because I believe as someone becomes more experienced the tools you use to mentor them change.

 Some of these are general tips relevant to any form of mentoring, others are specific to technical mentorship.

-## Establish how the mentoring relationship is going to work
+### Establish how the mentoring relationship is going to work

 It seems obvious but I've seen the results of not establishing these upfront.
 Some of the things you want to clarify...

 * How often you will meet
 * What are you aiming at
 * When will you end the mentoring period

+Knowing the framework for the relationship is going to avoid situations where you meet

 ## Have a direction you are heading and help them understand why something is important